What is the Japanese Obon Festival? When is it celebrated and how do you spend it?

 Why does the Obon period vary from region to region?

-In Japan, events have long been held according to the old lunar calendar, which is based on the phases of the moon.
+In Japan, since ancient times, events have been held using the old calendar (lunar calendar), which is based on the phases of the moon.

-However, in 1873, the new calendar (solar calendar) based on the movement of the sun came into use.
+However, in 1873, a new calendar based on the movement of the sun (the solar calendar) came into use.

-With the introduction of the new calendar, the Obon period shifted from August to July.
+With the adoption of the new calendar, the Obon period shifted from August to July on the calendar.

-In the case of the lunar calendar, the timing is based on the phases of the moon, so the Obon period changes every year.
+In the old lunar calendar, the phases of the moon are used as the basis, so the Obon period changes every year.

 [Obon period according to the calendar]